MSR Alpine 2 Pot Set Review

-The MSR Alpine 2 Pot Set is the only stainless steel cookware we tested.
-The set as a whole weighs just a bit over a pound, and measures eight inches by a little over four inches when all packed together.
-It includes a 2-liter pot, a 1.5-liter pot, a lid that may also double as a plate, a pot grabber, and it neatly packs into its bag.
+The MSR Alpine 2 Pot Set is one of the stainless steel cookware sets in our fleet.
+The set as a whole weighs just a bit over a pound and measures eight inches by a little over four inches when packed together.
+It includes a 1.5 and 2 liter pot, a lid that may also double as a plate, a pot grabber, and it neatly packs into its bag.
 There are other products far better suited to elaborate cooking, but there is nothing that will last longer.

 We performed two objective tests to determine our scores in this category, plus anecdotal evidence from "real-time" use.
 In establishing the time to boil two cups of water and how well it cooked a scrambled egg, mixed with information from cooking countless meals in the wild, we generated a score that approximates cooking performance.
-Given our introduction, you won't be surprised to learn that this set earns only a 4 out of 10 for this category.
+Given our introduction, you won't be surprised to learn that this set scored low in this category.

-This set's packed measurements are fairly close to the Top Pick MSR Ceramic 2-Pot Set.
-Because of the durable steel construction, you can stuff this set full of any items you like without concern of scratching!
+This set's packed measurements aren't that big, nor is it that small.
+It's a good option if you want to take it out backpacking or simply car camping.
+We love that the pots nest together, and because of its durable steel construction, you can stuff this set full of any items you like without concern of scratching!

-Although the stainless steel pots scored low in cooking performance, it is among the most rugged sets we tested.
-One great thing about cooking with stainless steel is that it is extremely scratch resistant, so you don't have to second guess yourself when grabbing the steel wool during cleaning.
+Although the stainless steel pots scored low in cooking performance, it is rugged.
+One great thing about cooking with stainless steel is that it is extremely scratch-resistant, so you don't have to second guess yourself when grabbing the steel wool during cleaning.
 Our reviewers needed to do this after the scrambled egg test.
 Even if you do manage to scratch the steel, performance will not change.
 The surface is the same as what's "underneath".
 Scrape and scrub away.
 Steel wool, sand - whatever you choose to scrub with won't affect the performance.
-The stainless steel cook surfaces of the MSR Alpine set are very similar in durability to those of the Top Pick Stanley Adventure Series cook set.
+No coatings here…only solid metal.

 Ease of Use